wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 | y-057       | Ruperta    | Davidde     | 98210904       | 1            |

 This information can be used to target these customers with personalized marketing campaigns, loyalty programs, and upsell opportunities.
+* The top two rows show that customers with the rating "Satisfied" and "Extremely_Satisfied" have a higher average order value compared to other ratings
+* The customer with customer_id "e-745" has the highest total spending of 140646994 and has placed 2 orders
+* Most customers have made only 1 order, with only two customers having placed more than one order.

 Insight 2.
 Determine the most popular product categories (Top 3)
 ```sql